josmar-crwdstffng/angular/aio/content/guide/inputs-outputs.md

 The `addItem()` method takes an argument in the form of a string and then adds that string to the `items` array.

-### Configuring the parent's template
+### Configur the template of the parent

-1. In the parent's template, bind the parent's method to the child's event.
+1. In the template of the parent, bind the method of the parent to the event of the child.
-1. Put the child selector, here `<app-item-output>`, within the parent component's template, `app.component.html`.
+1. Put the child selector, here `<app-item-output>`, within the template of the parent component, `app.component.html`.

     <code-example header="src/app/app.component.html" path="inputs-outputs/src/app/app.component.html" region="output-parent"></code-example>